aravintharaj-s/Zomato-Analysis-Power-BI/README.md

 >Pre-requisite: Power BI must be installed to view the file.

 <hr>

-#### The below screenshots depict the insights for zomato dataset.
+## Screenshots.

 #### The below snap represents the restaurants spread across different countries in partnership with Zomato.
 ![All Country](https://github.com/aravintharaj-s/Zomato-Analysis-Power-BI/blob/main/img/Countries.png)

-#### TO view country-wise restaurant details such as No. of Restaurants,No. of Cities => Select corresponding country code.
+#### To view country-wise restaurant details such as No. of Restaurants,No. of Cities => Select corresponding country code.
 ![Indian Restaurants](https://github.com/aravintharaj-s/Zomato-Analysis-Power-BI/blob/main/img/India-restaurants.png)

 #### To view Top 10 restaurants in a particular state,select the state in the cluster bar chart.